gdevic/A-Z80/readme.txt

 "host" contains a simplified board containing A-Z80 CPU, memory and UART modules which, when run, print "Hello, World!" through the UART.

-"tools" contains various tools related to the project; read the readme there.
+"tools" contains various tools related to the project.

+Many folders contain readme.txt files that provide additional description, so one should not be easily lost in the folder structure.

 Logic Design
 ============
-Each functional block also contains a Quartus project file:
+Each functional block contains a Quartus project file:
 ./<block>/test_<block>.qpf

-Quartus projects are only used as containers for files within individual modules; the top-level design is in the "toplevel" folder.
+Quartus projects are only used as containers for files within individual modules; the top-level designs are in the "toplevel" and "host" folders.

-Majority of sub-modules are designed in the Quartus schematic editor and then exported to Verilog for simulation and top-level integration.
+Majority of sub-modules are designed in the Quartus schematic editor and then exported to Verilog for simulation and the top-level integration.

 Simulation
 ==========